All Episodes

 They don't dare say 1934 because 34 before anybody was even talking about global warming.

-So well, actually that's not true.
+So, well, actually, that's not true.

 They've been talking about global warming or global freezing in the media.

-A couple guys did stories on this because the media can go out and find experts, quote unquote, in literally anything.
+A couple of guys did stories on this because the media can go out and find experts, quote unquote, in literally anything.

-It's all part of this uh cycle.
+It's all part of this cycle.

 Keep everybody on the edge of their seats and in a constant state of fear and crisis and angst and so forth.